As an Amazon Associate, I earn from qualifying purchases.

 This recipe has:

-- Fresh pineapple (see notes about using canned or frozen)
+• Fresh pineapple (see notes about using canned or frozen)

-- Sugar
+• Sugar

-- Lime juice (I used fresh)
+• Lime juice (I used fresh, but bottled works too)

-- A cinnamon stick (optional)
+• A cinnamon stick (optional)

-- Vanilla extract (optional)
+• Vanilla extract (optional)

-How to Make Pineapple Jam Step by Step
+How to Make Pineapple Jam Step-by-Step

 *I’ll walk you through it here with some photos and tips, and you’ll also find a printable recipe card at the bottom of the post with exact measurements, etc. You can click “jump to recipe” to skip down.

 Start by cutting the pineapple by removing the top, bottom, and outside rind/skin.
-If you’ve never cut a fresh pineapple before, you can see the process in this post.

 Cut the pineapple into quarters and remove the core.
+Set the core aside.

-Sustainability tip: never toss the core because you can chop it and freeze it for smoothies, or use it to naturally sweeten recipes, like in this gluten-free teriyaki sauce.
+Never toss the core because you can chop it and freeze it for smoothies, or use it to naturally sweeten recipes, like in this gluten-free teriyaki sauce.

 If you have a blender or food processor, cut the quartered pineapple into slices or chunks.
 If you don’t have a blender or food processor, use a chef’s knife to dice the pineapple into small pieces.